Mate Sound the Pump...

 Plaques attributed to Sheriff Hill Pottery, Gateshead

-The forms on which the Sheriff Hill Wesley is found are very distinctive, and the range of other transfers that appear on those forms is fairly limited.
+The plaque forms on which the Sheriff Hill Wesley is found are very distinctive, and the range of other transfers that appear on those forms is fairly limited.
 Mostly they are scripture verses, but there are also Charles Wesley verses from the hymn 'Sinners, Obey the Gospel Word' (from 'Hymns and Sacred Poems', 1749).
 Below is a mug with the Adam Clarke that pairs with the Sheriff Hill Wesley, and a Charles Wesley verse.

 Back to top